-Want to search out ghosts in a haunted cemetery?
-You’ve come to the right place.
+Want to search out ghosts in these local haunted cemeteries?
+Greenville, SC, and several places in the Upstate are home to some seriously spooky cemeteries with ghost stories to go along with them.
 When a place has a troubled past, that usually means the alleged presence of spirits is inevitable.
-The Upstate has seen its fair share of disturbing things and so there are plenty of stories of people, who in death definitely don’t maintain social distance six feet away.
-Here are some of those places near Greenville, SC where the spirits don’t social distance.
+The Upstate has seen its fair share of disturbing things.
+Here are some of the creepiest haunted cemeteries to explore that might just give you the heebie-jeebies.

 Old cemeteries can be a peaceful place to stroll through and ponder what life was like for those at rest.
 They can also be a place filled with stories of sickness, poverty, and unrest.
 These stories are the ones that allegedly create the spirits that haunt us to this day.